-For 1017, costs of a flight to Hawaii will vary by departure city.
-Generally, U.S. west coast cities with the most Hawaii traffic and the most airlines choices will offer the cheapest fares.
+Updated 2/15/2020.
+The cost of flights to Hawaii in 2020-2021 is continuing to change for the better.
+This will of course vary by departure city.
+Generally, U.S. west coast cities with the most Hawaii traffic and the most airline choices will offer the cheapest fares.

-Midwest and East Coast Departures: Expect to generally pay $250 to $300 more although some sales do result in even lower flight to Hawaii cost.
-Note that many mid-west and east coast cities do not get true Hawaii deals due to the lack of a competitive market.
+Midwest and East Coast Departures: Expect to generally pay $200 to $300 more round trip although some sales do result in even lower costs than that, for flights to Hawaii.
+We had flights from the east coast for under $400 round trip in 2019.
+Note that many mid-west and east coast cities do not get true Hawaii deals due to the lack of a competitive market environment.
 They do, however, still see price reductions for off-season travel.
 Weekend flights can run $50 to $100 more than midweek and again Saturday is almost always the most expensive day to fly.

-New note regarding flight duration affecting cost.
-Airlines are generally charging more as the time/duration of the flight(s) decreases.
-If you don’t mind a layover en route, you can often save money.
-In most cases, connecting flights will be cheaper than when flying non-stop.
-The longer the layover, the cheaper the price, even when flying from the west coast.
-Pay close attention to duration when booking flights to avoid long and exhausting delays in intermediate cities.
+Flight duration and intermediate stops can significantly affect cost.
+Airlines are now regularly charging substantially more as the duration of the flight(s) decreases.
+If you don’t mind a layover en route, you can often save a lot of money.
+The longer the layover, the cheaper the price, even when flying from the closest west coast cities.
+Note: Pay close attention to duration when booking flights to avoid long and exhausting delays, sometimes overnight, in stopover cities.

 Feel free to scan some of our recent Hawaii deals to see what you can expect to pay or use the website search to find your city.

 Visit “Just Updated” Cheapest Time to Fly to Hawaii for more info and to ask questions.